Designed for scale-up

-“Robust interventions to meet the psychosocial needs of refugee children worldwide are urgently required.
-TeamUp meets this need by drawing on academic evidence and lessons learned from implementation.
-The programme is implemented according to a set of minimum standards that can be readily contextualised - allowing for rapid scale-up anywhere children are in need.”
+“Robust interventions to meet the psychosocial needs of conflict-affected children are urgently required.
+TeamUp meets this need by drawing on academic evidence and lessons learned.”

-The TeamUp methodology has been monitored and evaluated since the programme's inception to uphold and guarantee quality and relevance.
-Lessons learned from implementation and evaluation - together with a literature review - contributed to the creation of a robust Theory of Change.
-This Theory of Change defines the anticipated outcomes for children participating in TeamUp.
-Further research will examine whether these outcomes are realised.
+The TeamUp method has been monitored and evaluated since its inception.
+Lessons learned from implementation - together with a literature review - contributed to the creation of a robust Theory of Change which defines the anticipated outcomes for children taking part.
+Further research will examine to what extent these outcomes have been realised.

-A process evaluation to measure the quality of implementation and gain insights into how children and facilitators perceive the outcomes of TeamUp was conducted between September 2018 to 2019 in the Netherlands.
+A process evaluation to gain insights into how children and facilitators perceive the outcomes of TeamUp was conducted between September 2018 to 2019 in the Netherlands.
 TeamUp was positively perceived by all stakeholders and regarded as contributing to children's psychosocial outcomes.

-A separate evaluation of TeamUp at School found that children enjoyed improved psychosocial wellbeing through participating in the programme.
+A separate evaluation of TeamUp at School found that children enjoyed improved psychosocial wellbeing by participating in the programme.

 Our team has developed a streamlined ‘TeamUp at Home’ activity book - a collection of movement exercises for children to take part in at home with their siblings.
 The collection of exercises - available in 17 languages - is designed to uphold the wellbeing of children living in lockdown against negative pressures arising from the COVID-19 pandemic.
 Download here

-TeamUp is preparing to roll out in Sweden, Italy, Greece, Rwanda, Ethiopia, Somalia/Somaliland, Burundi and Nigeria.
+The programme is currently being rolled out in countries including Germany, Iraq and Mozambique.
 A scaling strategy is in place with the ambition to reach one million children by 2025.